dxing97/libdiscord-0.1/README.md

 ## install.sh
 Automagically installs dependencies and builds libwebsockets and ulfius from source.
-Doesn't actually install libdiscord (yet).
+Doesn't actually install libdiscord.

 Tested against Ubuntu 17.04 ("Zesty").
 More distros will be tested later.